AkhilMajety/Teachable-Machine/README.md

 # Teachable-Machine

-This snake game is made with ML5.js library and teachable machine. . use voice commands UP,DOWN,LEFT,RIGHT to move the snake
+This snake game is made with ML5.js library and teachable machine.
+Use voice commands UP,DOWN,LEFT,RIGHT to move the snake

 Link for the game: